Alisha Adkins is an author, gamer, and zombie enthusiast. She is currently pursuing her dream of writing and quietly starving to death.

 Call Darkness renders all pets blinded and reduces healing by 50%.
-This seems like utilizing Darkness would be an equally effective strategy around which to base a team but, alas, it is not.
-Abilities such as Nocturnal Strike and Spectral Strike (powerful attacks with low accuracy which have the tooltip "always hits if the target is blinded") seem like natural pairings but, in my experience, they still frequently fail to hit during darkness.
+It seems like utilizing Darkness would be an effective strategy around which to base a team but, alas, it is not.
+Abilities such as Nocturnal Strike and Spectral Strike (powerful attacks with low accuracy that have the tooltip "always hits if the target is blinded") seem like natural pairings but, in my experience, they still frequently fail to hit during Darkness.
 Although I have seen some opponents use a Darkness team relatively effectively, under current conditions, this set-up is just too reliant upon chance.

 Some pets have the ability to force the opponent's pet to swap out of battle.
 My favorite PvP pet battle strategy is to offensively swap out my opponent's pets.
 This strategy is particularly effective if your pet is faster than your opponent's because if you attack first, it will cause him to lose a turn.
 Properly implemented, this strategy can frustrate and disorient your opponent.
 In fact, your opponents frequently may just give up and concede while still fairly early into the battle.